strozfriedberg/llama/README.md

 ##### Fixed strings

 By default, patterns defined in Llama rules are evaluated as regex.
 This means that in a pattern such as "bad-domain.com", the period will be evaluated as a wildcard character.
-If you'd like for the period to be evaluated as a fixed string (so you don't have to escape the period), so you can put the keyword `fixed` after the pattern assignment.
+If you'd like for the pattern to be evaluated as a fixed string (so you don't have to escape the period), you can put the keyword `fixed` after the pattern assignment.

 ```
 rule myRule {